- Our Commitment to Equality & Diversity

 Our Commitment to Equality & Diversity

 ‘Valuing each Individual’ is one of our core values at Compass and is underpinned by equality of opportunity and celebrating diversity.
-We are committed to promoting equality and inclusivity in all we do as well as reflecting and responding to the diversity of the communities we serve.
+We are committed to promoting equality and inclusivity in all that we do through the deployment of staff teams that are representative of the communities we serve and proactively respond to local diverse needs.

 We will:

-• provide equitable and accessible services to which all service users are entitled regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy or maternity, race, religion or belief, sex or sexual orientation, offending past, caring responsibilities or social class
+- Provide equitable and accessible services to all children, young people and families are entitled to regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy or maternity, race, religion or belief, sex or sexual orientation, past offending, caring responsibilities or social class

-• make sure our services are delivered equally and meet the diverse needs of our service users by assessing and meeting their diverse needs
+- Ensure our services are delivered flexibly using a person-centred approach to meet the diverse needs of our beneficiaries by understanding, adapting and meeting their individual needs holistically

-• select those for employment, promotion, training, or any other benefit purely on the basis of aptitude and ability
+- Select those for employment, promotion, training, or any other benefit on the basis of knowledge, experience, skills and values

-• have clear procedures that enable our service users, candidates for jobs and employees to raise a grievance or make a complaint if they feel they have been unfairly treated
+- Have clear policies and procedures and support processes in place that enable our beneficiaries, candidates for jobs, paid and non paid staff make a complaint if they feel they or others within Compass have been unfairly treated

-• review all our employment practices and procedures to ensure fairness
+- Review all our service delivery employment practices and procedures to ensure fairness

 Our named lead for Equality & Diversity is Rachel Bundock, CEO.
 If you require this policy statement in an alternative format, please email: info@compass-uk.org